eobolo/CollabU/README.md

 ### Reporting Issues

-If you encounter any bugs, issues, or have suggestions for improvements, please [create a new issue](link-to-issue-tracker) in our issue tracker.
+If you encounter any bugs or issues or have suggestions for improvements, please [create a new issue](link-to-issue-tracker) in our issue tracker.
 When reporting an issue, provide a clear and concise description of the problem, along with steps to reproduce it.

 ### Submitting Feature Requests

-If you have an idea for a new feature or enhancement, please [submit a feature request](link-to-issue-tracker) in our issue tracker.
+If you have a new feature or enhancement idea, please [submit a feature request](link-to-issue-tracker) in our issue tracker.
 Describe the feature in detail, including its purpose and expected behavior.
 ```

 ### Submitting Pull Requests